ztyyLV/web-twain-docs/info/api/Addon_Camera.md

 ): Promise<Resolution>;

 interface ScanConfiguration{
-    element?: HTMLDivElement,  //bind the elment or elment id.
+    element?: HTMLDivElement,  //Bind the elment or elment id.
 After binding, display the video in the spcified element, otherwise, display the video in full screen. scannerViewer?: {
        deviceId?: string,
-       maxDocuments:int,       // the maximum documents can be captured/loaded in to the buffer. fullScreen?: boolean,   //whether to display the video in full screen, the default value is false.
+       maxDocuments:int,       //The maximum documents can be captured/loaded in to the buffer. fullScreen?: boolean,   //Whether to display the video in full screen, the default value is false.

-       polygonStyle?:{         // the sytle of the auto detect border
+       polygonStyle?:{         //the sytle of the auto detect border
   	  stroke: "yellow",    //default : "#fe8e14"
           strokeWidth: "2px",  //default: "1px"
-          dash:string          // the allowed value are "solid" and "dashed", the default value is "solid" },
+          dash:string          //the allowed value are "solid" and "dashed", the default value is "solid" },

        resolution?: {
 	  visibility?: boolean,  //Whether to display the resolution icon in the upper left corner.
-The default value is true.
+The default value is true. valueList?:[ {

-	  valueList?:[ {
-	    label: string,      // The resolution value listed in the drop-down list.
+	     label: string,     //The resolution value listed in the drop-down list.
 For example："1920x1080"
-            value: Resolution  // The resoition you set.
-For example { width:1920, height:1080}
+             value: Resolution  //The resolution you set.
+For example: { width:1920, height:1080}
                },{……}]
         },

-   autoScan?: { //这个属性只是对拍照有效，对本地图片的load无效
+       autoScan?: {   //Only applicable to video scanning.
-	  visibility?: boolean,   //自动拍照图标是否可见，Default：true
-	   enableAutoScan?: boolean,   //是否自动拍照，Default：false,
+	  visibility?: boolean,     //Whether to display the automatic scan icon.
+The default value is true. enableAutoScan?: boolean, //Whether to enable automatic scan.
+The default value is false.
         },

-   autoDetect?: { //这个属性只是对拍照有效，对本地图片的load无效
+       autoDetect?: {  //Only applicable to video scanning.
-	  visibility?: boolean,   //自动检测图标是否可见，Default：true
-       enableAutoDetect?: boolean,   //是否出现自动检测，Default：false,
-       acceptedPolygonConfidence:80,  //默认值为80

-           //下面两个属性是隐藏的设置，注意写文档时先不公开
-       acceptedBlurryScore:0， //默认值为0
-	    autoCaptureDelay: 1000   //默认1000ms
+	 visibility?: boolean,         //Whether to display the automatic border detection icon.
+The default value is true. enableAutoDetect?: boolean,   //Whether to enable automatic border detection.
+The default value is false.
+         acceptedPolygonConfidence:80,  //The default value is 80.
         },

-        continuousScan?:{   //这个属性只是对拍照有效，对本地图片的load无效
-	   visibility?: boolean,   //连续拍照图标是否可见，Default：true
-	   enableContinuousScan?: boolean,   //是否默认连续拍照，Default：true,
+        continuousScan?:{   //Only applicable to video scanning.
+	  visibility?: boolean,   //Whether to display the continuous scan icon.
+The default value is true. enableContinuousScan?: boolean,   //Whether to enable continuous scan.
+The default value is true.
     },

     switchCamera?: {  //默认显示的是后置摄像头